FOUND

 Installation

-If you are using Windows, you must download Windows Subsystem for Linux, and use a Linux distribution (Ubuntu by default) to run the following code.
+For Windows users, please download Windows Subsystem for Linux, and use a Linux distribution (Ubuntu by default).

-For Linux Ubuntu/Oracle and MacOS (uses either apt-get, yum or brew) obtain the required packages for this software:
+For Linux Ubuntu/Oracle users (uses either apt-get, yum or brew) install this package's dependencies via the Install Script in this repository:

 • Copy the install script into your environment: Link to install script